 Some of the best-known Amish beliefs center around their aversion to modern electronics and the group's dependence on agriculture in order to sustain their lifestyle.
 But one of the biggest mysteries of the Amish faith is rumspringa, an Amish coming-of-age ritual where teenagers leave their farm to explore the outside world, all while deciding whether or not they want to stay in the Amish community.
 If the Amish teens don’t return to their families, they have to leave the farm and find their own way in the world, but if they decide to stick with the Amish faith, they have to deny all worldly pleasures and give themselves over to God.

-What do Amish teenagers actually do when leave their families in order to find themselves amongst the riff-raff of middle America?
-Do Amish teens cast off their dorky clothes in favor of jeans and t-shirts, drive cars, and drink a lot of beer, or...?
+What do Amish teenagers actually do when they leave their families in order to find themselves amongst the riff-raff of middle America?
+Do Amish teens cast off their dorky clothes in favor of jeans and T-shirts, drive cars, and drink a lot of beer, or...?
 Read along, and explore the truth behind rumspringa.

-If you're Amish and you really want to rebel, you don't go off on a yearlong exploration of your faith, you just go wild while you're still on the farm.
+If you're Amish and you really want to rebel, you don't go off on a yearlong exploration of your faith - you just go wild while you're still on the farm.

-In May 2016, five Amish teenagers thought to be on rumpsringa were pulled over when Indiana state troopers caught them driving 110 mph in their minivan and tossing cans of beer out the window.
+In May 2016, five Amish teenagers thought to be on rumspringa were pulled over when Indiana state troopers caught them driving 110 mph in their minivan and tossing cans of beer out the window.